 Tips & Recommendations for a successful bake:

-- Make sure the Tanzhong has cooled to room temperature before using.
-If you are using Tanzhong from the fridge, make sure it comes back to room temperature before using.
+- Make sure the Tangzhong has cooled to room temperature before using.
+If you are using Tangzhong from the fridge, make sure it comes back to room temperature before using.

 - This is a plain bun– only with a touch of sweetness, if you like sweeter bread, add an extra 10g of sugar.
 If you want milk bread, up the sweetness and add about 2 tsp of milk powder!

 - The mixed dough is wet and sticky– try working with it and kneading it until a smooth dough forms.
 If it is too sticky to handle, add you can add some flour, 10g at a time.
 Avoiding adding too much additional flour.